DIASPlanetary/Saturn_LFEs/workflow.md

 - deal with the different name of 2017 sav file in lfe_func
 - recalculate polyflux using the joined LFEs and add code snippet that combines the file
 - name variable in polyflux combined as flux when first saving
-- change get_polygon_flux to python script
+- take files out of output_unet folder

 HOW THE CODE WORKS
 ------------------
 order to run files in:
 get_ephemeris.py
 join_lfes.py